Are we Seeking Safety Via Disconnection?

 "Grief is a way of loving but loving is a way of grieving too" says Stephen Jenkinson.

-Losses are not an abstract concept.
+Losses are no abstract concept.
 Just have a look at your belly button.
 It’s a scar.
-A trace of a wound of separation in your living body.
-A great freminder about the value of losses as a catalyst for reconnection, compassion and growth.
+A trace of a wound that reveals separation.

 In this ways, grieving our losses and disconnections - personal and collective, is how we can pave pathways of connection.
 It entails the simple recognition of our numbness or overwhelm as survival strategies.
 And the willingness to restore our ability to feel - even if for that, we would need to slow down and ask another to witness and bear with us.

 Now, what speaks more to our humanity?
-To stay numb and disconnected or to become vulnerable enough to feel the wounds of disconnection with ourselves, each other and with nature?
+To stay numb and disconnected or to become vulnerable enough to feel the wounds of disconnection in ourselves, with each other and with nature?

 I would like to conclude with this brave statement from Sharon Blackie: "My favourite thing to say: we’re not here to be safe.
 We’re here to risk everything.
 And every breaking open strips away a protective shell, reveals another tender layer beneath – until, one day, there’s nothing left to strip away and we reach the core of who we are.”